bioidiap/bob.blitz/doc/c_cpp_api.rst

    of the data area. ``writeable`` indicates if the resulting array should be writeble (set it to ``1``), or read-only (set it to ``0``).

+   The memory area pointed by ``data`` is stolen from the user, which should not delete it anymore.

 To/From Numpy Converters
 ========================